opensearch-project/project-website/_posts/2025-02-03-Reduce-Cost-with-Disk-based-Vector-Search.md

 2. Force merge the index to 5 segments per shard.
 3. Run warm-up queries to load the index into memory.
 4. Run the single-client latency test.
-5. Run the multi-client throughput tests.
+5. Run the multi-client throughput test.
 6. Repeat steps 4 and 5 with disk-based rescoring disabled to measure performance on a compressed index without rescoring.

 We obtained the following large-scale test results.